 If you have multiple sclerosis (MS), a disease that causes your immune system to attack your central nervous system, your myelin sheaths can be damaged.
 That means your nerves won't be able to send and receive messages as they should.

 Because of this, MS can weaken your muscles, damage your coordination, and, in the worst cases, paralyze you.
-MS affects about 1 in every 750 people and usually shows up between the ages of 20 and 50.
+MS affects about 1 million Americans, and it usually shows up between ages 20 and 50.
 It's not clear what causes it, and there's no known cure.

 Myelin and Your Nerves